Loving those speeding cats

 Most club ski areas provide cosy on-mountain ski accommodation, saving you travelling up the mountain on a daily basis.
 These are a great place to meet other snow lovers.
 Ski accommodation ranges from self-catered budget accommodation to ski lodges with chefs and outdoor hot tubs.

-The New Zealand ski season usually runs from June to October, which means that you can hit New Zealand’s ski areas when the snow in America and Europe is long melted.
+The New Zealand ski season usually runs from mid-June to October, which means that you can hit New Zealand’s ski areas when the snow in America and Europe is long melted.
 September to early October is still a good time to make your trip – a good base of snow combined with warmer air temperatures make for awesome spring skiing.

 New Zealand’s temperate climate means that you can enjoy myriad outdoor activities off the mountains even during peak ski season.
 If you feel like a day off from skiing, the snowy peaks of New Zealand’s mountains provide a great backdrop for water activities or golfing in the winter sun.
 Check out the regional pages for detailed information about the activities and attractions on offer.